w3c/wcag3/informative/guidelines/animation-and-movement/avoid-physical-harm/no-flashing-over-threshold.md

 ### Method(s)
 * Consider if :term[flashing] is :term[essential] and, if it is not, refrain from including it.
-* Ensure that (an accessibility supported) user-setting to avoid animation and flashing is respected
+* Ensure that (an accessibility supported) user-setting to avoid animation and flashing is respected.
 * Ensure that any flashing is below [X] size in the users’ view.